Splunk-App-and-TA-development/Splunk_ConfVersion_App-and-TA/Splunk-TA_Confversion/README.md

 # Configuration  Monitoring TA **Splunk-TA_Confversion**
 Add-on to monitor and parse Splunk configuration files.
-This TA is specific adapted for STXT Splunk Servers.
+This TA is adapted tom use on Splunk Enterprise Servers.
-The TA is not visible and you need the **Splunk-App_Confversion** to see the results.
+You need to install the **Splunk-App_Confversion** to see the results.

 ## Installation and configuration